Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Gravitational Lensing

-Then from our experience with SSS spacetime, we is known that when $\delta\phi>0$, the minimal radius $r_{0+}$ will decrease while $r_{0-}$ will increase as $\delta\eta$ increase, as in Schwarzschild spacetime \cite{Liu:2015zou}, regardless whether the increase of $\delta\eta$ is caused by the increase of $\delta\phi,\,\theta_\mas$ or $\delta\theta$.
-When the effect of $\hat{a}$ is secondary, the second feature of the trajectories is that both trajectories are basically within one plane containing the source, lens and detector.
+Then from our experience with SSS spacetime, it is known that when $\delta\phi>0$, the minimal radial coordinate $r_{0+}$ will decrease while $r_{0-}$ will increase as $\delta\eta$ increases, as in Schwarzschild spacetime \cite{Liu:2015zou}, regardless whether the increase of $\delta\eta$ is caused by the increase of $\delta\phi,\,\theta_\mas$ or $\delta\theta$.
+When the effect of $\hat{a}$ is secondary, the second feature of the trajectories is that both trajectories lie essentially within a single plane that contains the source, lens and detector.
 With these two fundamental properties in mind, one then can study and understand more easily how various quantities affect the extreme $\theta_{\te\pm}$ by simply drawing this plane in the Cartesian coordinates.